 Academic misbehavior means any activity that tends to compromise the academic integrity of the institution or subvert the education process.
-All forms of academic misbehavior are prohibited at the University of North Texas. outlined in the Student Code of Conduct as (https://policy.unt.edu/policydesc/university-north-texas-code-student-conduct-18-1-11).
+All forms of academic misbehavior are prohibited at the outlined Code Universitv of North Texas. as in the Student of Conduct (https://policy.unt.edu/policydesc/university-north-texas-code-student-conduct-18-1-11).
 Students who commit or assist in committing dishonest acts are subject to downgrading (to a failing grade for the test, paper, or other course-related activity in question, or for the entire course) and/or additional sanctions as described in the Student Code of Conduct.